brambillagabrielle/devops-server-stats-project/README.md

 ## Prerequisites

-Ensure that the `awk` tool is available on your Linux server by running:
+Ensure that the `awk` tool is available on your Linux terminal by running:

 ```bash
 awk --version